 Q. "I heard from my friend that if I have only one client then the Canadian government will deem me to be an employee!
 I am a contractor for a _______[country] company and don't want this to happen to me!"

 A. There is a mix of truth in this and muddied information.
-Your friend likely heard this online and like all tax horror stories the context is never shared.
+Your friend likely heard this online (or worse on social media) and like all tax horror stories the context is never shared.
 Just the "pain" part of the story.
 In the case that you are a contractor working for a Canadian client and you meet certain conditions as set out by the Canadian government then you may be deemed an employee.

 But if your client is in the U.S., UK, Poland, or Thailand?

 This is a completely different situation.
 You are claiming business income from international sources that have nothing to do with a client or employer in Canada.
 I have to be careful to note that it is important that you are actually an arms-length contractor or other form of business service provider to your international client(s) and not actually an employee of a U.S. firm, for example.
 As noted earlier in this resource if you are in effect an employee of a U.S. firm then you must literally become a form of Canadian employee for tax purposes.

 In summary: Context and how you set up your arrangement to your client(s) are key to understanding the often-shared fear stories out there.
 If you are an actual employee or employee-like worker of a U.S. or foreign organization living full-time in Canada?
 You must set up as an employee in Canada.
 If you provide professional services to your client(s) in an arms-length arrangement you have a stronger case for not being considered a U.S. or foreign employee living in Canada.